aziz13-coder/codexhoraryastro/backend/README.md

 aspects without reception count as negative testimony; all others are positive.
 Each dispatched entry also reports whether the aspect is applying via an `applying` flag in the ledger.

+## Reasoning output modes

+The `/api/calculate-chart` endpoint can return reasoning details in two formats.
+By default, responses include the legacy `rationale` array.
+Setting the `useReasoningV1` flag—either as a `useReasoningV1=true` query
+parameter or the `USE_REASONING_V1=true` environment variable—switches the response to the new `reasoning_v1` field and omits `rationale`.